Phoenix Dog Bite Attorney

 In addition to the added backing for understanding legal regulations, as a reputable and experienced law firm we know of outside resources you can obtain for the following:

-Trauma counseling – Many people who are bitten require counseling after their accident.
+- Trauma counseling: Many people who are bitten require counseling after their accident.
 Recurring nightmares can result in loss of sleep, poor health, and a slower healing process, not to mention the mental health concerns that can arise.
 The same can be said of any children who are present when the incident occurs, as children are much more susceptible to emotional and mental trauma.

-Assistance with bills – You may not know all of the resources available to you when an accident of this type causes you to lose hours at work.
+- Assistance with bills: You may not know all of the resources available to you when an accident of this type causes you to lose hours at work.
 We know about the resources in the Phoenix area, and possibly some that can work on a state or federal level as well.

 Whether or not you feel you can handle your case on your own, it is best to contact the Folger Law Firm for a free initial consultation.
 With the risk of lost wages, additional medical bills, counseling costs, and more, there is no reason you shouldn’t look at every possibility in your case.
-Our lawyers will be able to assess your case, estimate the feasible amount that should be claimed, and guide your family forward during this traumatic period.
+Our team will be able to assess your case, estimate the feasible amount that should be claimed, and guide your family forward during this traumatic period.

 At Folger Law Firm, we accept dog bite cases on a contingency fee basis, meaning our clients do not pay us anything unless we win the case.